Capsloch/capsloch.github.io/readme.txt

 //Which turned out to be pretty hard

 [FIGHT: QFO2]
+We developed a strategy game, where players compete with AIs or players in building the most effective oil company in 5 global destinations.
+Played by more than 200k unique users.
-In this strategy game players compete with AIs or up to 3 other players in building the most effective oil company in 5 global destinations.
+(OLD)In this strategy game players compete with AIs or up to 3 other players in building the most effective oil company in 5 global destinations.
 Played by more than 200k unique players.

 A success and a complex first project, which I learned a lot from.
 [SKILL: Agile Project]